What is lactose intolerance?

 Some causes of lactose intolerance are well known.
 For instance, certain digestive diseases and injuries to the small intestine can reduce the amount of enzymes produced.
 In rare cases, children are born without the ability to produce lactase.

 Certain ethnic and racial populations are most likely to be affected, such as people of Hispanic, south Indian, African-Caribbean, and Asian ethnicity.
 The condition is least common among people of northern European descent.
-Individuals who are lactose intolerant do not tolerate any lactose, whereas the majority of people suffer from lactose maldigestion and can tolerate small amounts of lactose.

 How is lactose intolerance diagnosed?

 The most common tests for measuring absorption of lactose in the digestive system are the lactose tolerance test, the hydrogen breath test, and the stool acidity test.
-These tests are performed at hospital outpatient departments or by a GP.
+These tests are performed at hospital outpatient departments or sometimes by a GP.

 The lactose tolerance test begins with the individual fasting (not eating) before the test and then drinking a liquid that contains lactose.
 Several blood samples are taken over a two-hour period to measure the person's blood glucose (blood sugar) level, which indicates how well the body is able to digest lactose.